GATETEVIEWS

 I dread the voice on the radio.

-The cynic tone, The messages of loathe;
+The cynic tone, the messages of hate;

 The call to kill, is loud on every hill;